The team behind the Sackville Tower plans for Hove seafront have made a series of changes after the recent public consultation.

 The housing association said: “There has been a reduction of nine homes following the consultation, which took place late last year.

-“The ‘plinth’ building has been redesigned with amended building heights and building lines in response to the neighbouring homes.“The ground floor plan has been amended to relocate the proposed refuse store away from existing homes.
+“The ‘plinth’ building has been redesigned with amended building heights and building lines in response to the neighbouring homes.

 “The design and materials of the plinth building and the taller ‘tower’ element have been refined and further improved.”